jackyhuynh/ProblemSolvingKB/README.md

 # Collection of Software Development using Python

 ## Introduction:
-Knowledge base of Python, fundamental problem-solving, syntax, web applications, and automations.
+- Knowledge base of problem-solving fundamental, web applications, and automations.
+- Tech Stack: Python, Java

 ## Technology
 List of technology